satpalsr/sdk/docs/server.hytopia.default_entity_rigid_body_options.md

 ## HYTOPIA.DEFAULT\_ENTITY\_RIGID\_BODY\_OPTIONS variable

-The default rigid body options when EntityOptions.rigidBodyOptions is not provided.
+The default rigid body options for a model entity when EntityOptions.rigidBodyOptions is not provided.

 **Signature:**